stain/s11.no/content/2022/phd/introduction/index.md

   - A Research Object implementation based on familiar Web technologies, adapted and extended by numerous research projects and software developers.
   - A profile to capture provenance of computational workflow runs using this implementation, implemented by at least six workflow management systems.

-These contributions have not evolved in isolation, but in co-development with multiple international collaborations (see [Appendix A](../acknowledgements/#acknowledgements)).
+These contributions have not evolved in isolation, but in co-development with multiple international collaborations (see [Appendix A](../acknowledgements/#acknowledgements)) across scientific diciplines.

 ## Thesis Overview {#intro:overview}